Techni-cite-Design-Lab/teks-fyi/index.md

 ## **TEKS** n.
 A worldbuilt worldbuilder *avenir*-generating know-how.

-#### Teks theorization by Patrick Chabot Ph.D in collaboration with Julie Bernard M.A.
+#### On the concept of Teks by Patrick Chabot Ph.D in collaboration with Julie Bernard M.A.

 > #### ... coming soon ...